Bull Terrier

 The Bull Terrier is a breed of dog in the terrier family.
-There is also a miniature version of this breed which is officially known as the Miniature Bull Terrier.
+There is also a miniature version of this breed, the Miniature Bull Terrier.
+This breed originates in England, where the bull and terrier breeds were originally bred for vermin control and bloodsports.
+In the mid-19th century, James Hinks began breeding the bull and terriers with English White Terriers, eventually resulting in the modern breed.
+The Bull Terrier has a distinctive 'egg-shaped' head, triangular eyes, and a robust body.

+Bull Terriers have a slightly below average lifespan.
+White bull terriers have a strong tendency towards deafness, and may also inherit lethal acrodermatitis.

 Appearance

-The Bull Terrier's most recognizable feature is its head, described as 'egg-shaped head', when viewed from the front; the top of the skull is almost flat.
+The Bull Terrier's most recognizable feature is its head, described as 'egg-shaped', when viewed from the front; the top of the skull and face is almost flat.
 The profile curves gently downwards from the top of the skull to the tip of the nose, which is black and bent downwards at the tip, with well-developed nostrils.
 The lower jaw is deep and strong.
-The unique triangular eyes are small, dark, and deep-set.
-Bull Terriers are the only dogs that have triangular eyes.
+The unique, triangular eyes are small, dark, and deep-set.
+Bull Terriers are one of the only dogs that have triangular eyes.
 The body is full and round, with strong, muscular shoulders.
 The tail is carried horizontally.
 They are either white, red, fawn, black, brindle, or a combination of these.

 Temperament

 Bull Terriers can be both independent and stubborn and for this reason are not considered suitable for an inexperienced dog owner.
 A Bull Terrier has an even temperament and is amenable to discipline.
 Although obstinate, the breed is described by the Bull Terrier Club as particularly good with people.
 Early socialization will ensure that the dog will get along with other dogs and animals.
-Their personality is described as courageous, full of spirit, with a fun-loving attitude, a children-loving dog and a perfect family member.
-Although the breed has been a target of breed-specific legislation, a 2008 study in Germany did not find that Bull Terriers had any significant temperament difference from Golden Retrievers in overall temperament researches.
+Their personality is described as courageous and full of spirit, with a fun-loving attitude.

+The breed is sometimes a target of breed-specific legislation, either by name or as a pitbull-type dog.
+A 2008 study in Germany did not find that Bull Terriers had any significant temperament difference from Golden Retrievers in overall temperament researches; despite this, the breed is banned from importation in Germany.